 Rinse the beans and cover them with water in a large, heavy pot.
 Bring to a full boil over medium-high heat, drain, and rinse again.
 Return the beans to the pot over medium-high heat and add 7 cups of water, or a combination of water and mushroom broth.
 Once the water comes to a boil, reduce heat and simmer for 1 hour.

-While the beans cook, bring a large nonstick sauté pan to temperature over medium heat.
+While the beans cook, place a large nonstick sauté pan over medium heat.
 Add the oil and onions; sauté for 4 minutes, stirring frequently.
 Lower the heat to medium-low.
 Add the garlic and sauté for 1 minute.

 Stir the sautéed mixture into the pot of beans.
 Add the pineapple, carrots, and rice.
 Simmer partially covered for another hour, or until the beans are soft and the rice is done.

 Stir in the vinegar.
-Have tamari sauce or Bragg Liquid Aminos, peanut or other nut butter, and freshly ground black pepper available at the table to flavor individual servings of the chili, if desired.
+Have tamari sauce or peanut or other nut butter, and freshly ground black pepper available at the table to flavor individual servings of the chili, if desired.
 Garnish with cilantro.

 Using a combination of chili powders such as ancho, chipotle, or specialty salt-free chili powder blends in the Black Bean Chili is an easy way to add layers of flavor.
 You can also substitute chunk pineapple canned in its own juice if fresh pineapple isn't available, or substitute 1 cup of fresh orange juice instead.